PatrickF1/fzf.fish/README.md

 ### Fzf's out-of-the-box fish extension
 Fzf optionally comes with its [own fish extension](https://github.com/junegunn/fzf/blob/master/shell/key-bindings.fish).
 It is substantial but `fzf.fish` has several advantages over it. `fzf.fish`:
 - has functionality for searching git log
-- has functionality for browsing shell variables
+- has functionality for searching and previewing shell variables
 - is easier to read, maintain, and contribute to
 - includes timestamps when searching command history
-- colorizes files when searching for files
+- colorizes results when searching for files
+- shows previews when searching for files
 - has configurable key bindings
 - [autoloads](https://fishshell.com/docs/current/tutorial.html#autoloading-functions) its functions for faster shell startup
 - will likely be more frequently updated